What’s new in 2026

 - Non-solicitation agreements cannot be used if the employee earns less than $45,000 per year.

-Additional restrictions exist for limited types of employment in construction, broadcasting, and nursing staffing agencies.
+Additional restrictions exist for limited types of employment in construction, mental health practitioners serving veterans and first responders, broadcasting, and nursing staffing agencies.

 Severance Pay

 Employers in Illinois are not required by law to offer employees severance pay when terminating employment.
-Employees should refer to their employee policies for guidance on severance pay.
+Employees should refer to their employment policies for guidance on severance pay.

 Additional Laws That Might Apply to You